 - · Introduce the Optical Interposer concept to suppliers of transceivers and data center operators and form commercial partnerships for product development; - · Promote the POET Optical Interposer as a true platform technology across several photonic applications and markets; - · Pursue multiple potential sources of non-product revenue and strategic partnerships; - · Continue to invest in our capabilities and infrastructure; - · Selectively pursue other opportunities that leverage our existing expertise; and - · Pursue complementary strategic alliance or acquisition opportunities.

 Outstanding Share Data

 Common Shares

-Total common shares of the Company outstanding at September 30, 2019 and November 20, 2019 were 288,363,553.
+Total common shares of the Company outstanding at December 31, 2019 and April 22, 2020 were 288,363,553 and 291,050,375 respectively.

 Stock Options, Warrants and Compensation Options